With sharp focus, quantum dot makers scale up to meet demand

 To supply the volumes needed for large-scale manufacturing, QD Vision has partnered with LG Display Co Ltd, while Nanosys has a manufacturing partnership with a unit of 3M Co.

-The shift from OLED technology towards quantum dots has been especially prevalent in TV, where OLED panels have proven expensive for large screens.
+The shift from OLED technology toward quantum dots has been especially prevalent in TV, where OLED panels have proven expensive for large screens.

 Sony and Panasonic Corp, Japan's two largest consumer electronics companies, in December announced an end to their joint development of OLED TV screens.